 Randomize node positions for all or part of the graph.

-Disable force layout for all or part the graph.
+Temporarily disable force layout for all or part the graph.

 Adjusting Force layout parameters

 Link Distance.
 Adjusts the distance between nodes (i.e. edge length).

 Charge.
 Adjusts how strongly the nodes push away from one another.